The Traveler Tax Home “Abandonment” Issue

-This brings us back to the 45 day rule that some agencies are implementing.
+This brings us back to the 45-day rule that some agencies are implementing.
 There is a belief among many tax practitioners that the IRS views the “abandonment rule” within the structure of the old tax home rules.
-Specifically, if a taxpayer is away from home more than two years, they have abandoned their residence, and fails criteria #3 as noted above.
+Specifically, if a taxpayer is away from home for more than two years, they have abandoned their residence and fail criteria #3 as noted above.
 This is separate from the current one year rule limiting temporary assignments to 12 months in one geographical area.

-When an agency uses this 45 day rule, it is attempting to graft it is due diligence a way to ensure that the traveler has not abandoned their tax residence.
-This is important as an agency must exercise reasonable due diligence in screening and monitoring its employees tax home status.
-Otherwise the IRS would assess severe penalties on an agency for paying tax free reimbursements for lodging, travel and meals without a justifiable basis.
+When an agency uses this 45-day rule, it is attempting to graft due diligence to ensure that the traveler has not abandoned their tax residence.
+This is important as an agency must exercise reasonable due diligence to screen and monitor its employees’ tax home status.
+Otherwise, the IRS would assess severe penalties on an agency for paying tax-free reimbursements for lodging, travel, and meals without a justifiable basis.

 While this is an understandable effort at compliance, it leaves travelers who return home frequently in a bit of a quandary.
-Our firm believes that regular returns home during the year totaling 30 days in a 12 month calendar period is a better than a 45 day return after a two year absence.
+Our firm believes that regular returns home during the year totaling 30 days in a 12 month calendar period is better than a 45-day return after a two-year absence.
 Unfortunately, some agencies take an inflexible approach to this rule and create a conflict with travelers who have returned home regularly during the two years of service.

 For travelers facing this dilemma, the best approach is to provide the agency a list of days spent at home and hope that this will be acceptable.